 Thank you for your interest in employment with LSU, where all employees play a critical role in achieving success in classrooms, communities, and offices and fostering an environment to support Louisiana State University’s mission of providing world-class education and successful student development.
 LSU also offers outstanding benefits to all eligible employees and their dependents.

 Louisiana State University is committed to provide equal opportunity for all qualified persons in employment in the programs and activities which the University operates without regard to race, creed, color, marital status, sexual orientation, gender identity, gender expression, religion, sex, national origin, age, mental or physical disability, or veteran’s status.

 Current LSU Employees

-Internal applicants, currently employed by LSU, including current student employees and graduate assistants, should apply by searching ‘Find Jobs’ in Workday.
+Current LSU employees should apply as internal applicants.
+Internal applicants, currently employed by LSU, including current student employees and graduate assistants, should apply by searching ‘Browse Jobs’ in Workday.

 The Louisiana State University Career Opportunities website provides job seekers a list of all open positions across LSU, LSUA, LSUE, LSUS, LSU AgCenter, LSU Law, and Pennington Biomedical Research Center.

 Information For Visa Status and Permanent Residence

 Louisiana State University posts its Labor Condition Application (LCA) notices for non-immigrant workers on the Office of International Services (ISO) website.

 International Services (ISO) provides centralized immigration services to LSU departments, international faculty, international staff, and visiting scholars.